-We study the Pearson/Edexcel Religious Studies B course; this involves learning about the viewpoints of two religions (Christianity and Islam) and also non-religious viewpoints (atheist and humanist).
+During Year 9 students develop foundational skills for the GCSE examined course and progress is measured against 'Can Do' statements.
+In Year 10 and 11 we study the Pearson/Edexcel Religious Studies B course; this involves learning about the viewpoints of two religions (Christianity and Islam) and also non-religious viewpoints (atheist and humanist).
 We look at a range of topics:

-- Christian & Muslim beliefs • Living the Christian & Muslim life • Marriage & the family - Matters of life & death Crime & punishment Peace & conflict - You will be assessed at the end of the two-year course via - 50% Paper 1 1 hour 45 minutes (Religion and Ethics) - 50% Paper 2 1 hour 45 minutes (Religion Peace and Conflict)
+- Christian & Muslim beliefs

+- Living the Christian & Muslim life

+- Marriage & the family

+- Matters of life & death

+- Crime & punishment

+- Peace & conflict

+You will be assessed at the end of the two-year course via two examinations:

+- 50% Paper 1 1 hour 45 minutes (Religion and Ethics) - 50% Paper 2 1 hour 45 minutes (Religion Peace and Conflict)